Catching Up With Alumni

 John Hoptak, Kutztown University, Class of 2000, B.A.
 History

-John serves as an interpretative Park Ranger with the National Park Service and teaches courses as an adjunct instructor at American Military University.
+John serves as an interpretive Park Ranger with the National Park Service and teaches courses as an adjunct instructor at American Military University.
 Hoptak has written articles for America's Civil War, Civil War Times, and Pennsylvania Heritage.
 He is also the author of several books.

 Brittaney Eshbach, Esq., Kutztown University, Class of 2014, B.A., History, with Minors in Mathematics and Political Science, Doctor of Law (Juris Doctorate) Pennsylvania State University, the Dickinson School of Law, Carlisle, PA., 2017

+Brittaney is law clerk to the Honorable Michelle Varricchio at the Lehigh County Court of Common Pleas.
 "While pursuing my B.A., the History Department at KU afforded me numerous opportunities to hone my research, critical reading, writing, and analytical skills.
 As a law student, those skills are invaluable, and I utilize each of them on a daily basis.
 In particular, with regard to some of my Constitution-based classes, having a History degree has given me a better understanding of the legal landscape because I am aware of the context within which the cases have arisen.
 My History degree has provided a solid foundation for the start of my legal career."

 Sarah Ford-Richards, Kutztown University, Class of 2013, B.A., History & B.S., Psychology - Clinical Counseling -M.A., History - Rutgers University, M.A., History & Philosophy of Science and Technology - NJ Institute of Technology, NJIT US AID Fellow - Cape Town, South Africa, ESL and Adult Education Instructor at Alleghany Intermediate Unit - Greater Pittsburgh, PA